 Deliverable Notes Arc Flash Study Required for all new work and the scope of the work must address the entire facility.
 Cable Ampacity Calculations - Tray and Conduit Cable Ampacity Calculations - Underground Cable Pulling Calculations Only required by the design engineer for major feeders.
 Contractor may be required to calculate for other cable pulls.
 Cable Tray Loading Calculations Not required for minor trays if load is self-evident.
-Coordination Study Electrical Rooms Heat Loading Utilized for ventilation design.
+Coordination Study Electrical Rooms Heating and Cooling Loading Utilized for ventilation design.
 Grounding Resistance Calculations Grounding Study Typically only required for medium voltage systems.
 See Section 14.4.
 Harmonic Study Only required for systems with significant harmonic sources.
-See Section 18.4.2 Heat Tracing Calculations Lighting Illumination Calculations Load Tabulation Load Flow Study Determine power flows and voltages in a power system.
+See Section 19.4.2 Heat Tracing Calculations Lighting Illumination Calculations Load Tabulation Load Flow Study Determine power flows and voltages in a power system.
 Ensure power flows are within equipment ratings.
 Ensure voltages are within acceptable operating limits.
 Motor Starting Analysis Typically only required for larger motors.
-Power Factor Correction Calculations / A formal study would only be provided for larger deliverable.

-installations, where identified by the City as a

-Formal calculations would only be typical for major
+Power Factor Correction Calculations / Study A formal study would only be provided for larger installations, where identified by the City as a deliverable.
+Short Circuit Calculations / Study Soil Resistivity Survey Typical for medium voltage systems.
+Voltage Drop Calculations Formal calculations would only be typical for major feeders.

-feeders.
 May be part of the Load Flow Study.